Introduction

 "I just bought those houses," I said pointing at the shacks.
 "Go find one for us, one for the scientist and one for the photographers."

-"Okay boss.
+"Okay, Boss.
 What about security?"

-"Sure they can have a house too."
+"Sure, they can have a house too."

-We gathered for a meeting around a campfire on the beach near sunset, "Okay, everybody.
-Grab food from the coolers for dinner and settle in.
-We have a few things to discuss," I told everyone.
+We gathered for a meeting around a campfire on the beach near sunset.
+"Okay, everybody!"
+I shouted.
+"Grab food from the coolers for dinner and settle in.
+We have a few things to discuss."

 Once we all had food, even if it was cold, we settled in.
 "First of all, the plane will be back.
 There's a HF radio here on the island, so don't think we are reenacting Gilligan's Island," I said to some laughter.

 "I've arranged cargo deliveries for those staying on the island.
 Those will come by ship from Tarawa as it's much cheaper than by air.
-The houses you are in are now mine and so now yours to use.
+The houses you are in, are now mine and so now are yours to use.
 Please don't burn them down.
 If you can promise that, I'll make sure there's booze on the first boat with supplies."

 They cheered that and I smiled, enjoying the environment.
 My eyes kept catching on memories of what would be here someday.